Backing Up an Autonomous Database Manually

 You must create an Oracle Cloud Infrastructure Object Storage bucket to hold your Autonomous Database manual backups and configure your database to connect to it.
 This is a one-time operation.

 Some of the steps in this procedure require you to connect to the database by using an Oracle Database client such as SQL Developer.
-See Connecting with Oracle SQL Developer (18.2 or later) for information and instructions on connecting to an Autonomous Transaction Processing database.
-See Connecting with Oracle SQL Developer (18.2 or later) for information and instructions on connecting to an Autonomous Data Warehouse database.
+See Connecting with Oracle SQL Developer (18.2 or later) for information and instructions on connecting to an Autonomous Database.

 If you have not already done so, generate an auth token for the Oracle Cloud Infrastructure Object Storage user to access the bucket you create in the next step.
 See To create an auth token to learn how to do this.
 (You will need this auth token for the database credential you create in step 4.)

 For example, if your backup bucket is named "backup_database1", the URL would be:

 - Pick Standard as the storage tier.
 Manual backups are only supported with buckets created in the standard storage tier.